UPC/ravada/docs/docs/How_to_make_virtual_machine_sparse.rst

 1. Install libguestfs-tools

-.. prompt::apt install libguestfs-tools
+.. prompt:: apt install libguestfs-tools

 2. Check the real size of the virtual machine size

-.. prompt::qemu-img info file.qcow2
+.. prompt:: qemu-img info file.qcow2

 The output will be something that contains this information: